yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 amount of time.
 Therefore we RECOMMEND never to automatically delete protection keys, even when they are long expired.
-The decision to delete a key should at least consider the largest value of the ticket lifetime as well as the envision time desynchronisation between the servers of the cluster and the time difference for distributing the new key among the different servers in the cluster.
+The decision to delete a key should at least consider the largest value of the ticket lifetime as well as the expected time desynchronisation between the servers of the cluster and the time difference for distributing the new key among the different servers in the cluster.